 Family and friends

-When disaster strikes, often the most willing people to lend a hand are family and friends, says Justin Nabity, a wealth management advisor at Physicians Thrive in Omaha, Nebraska.
+Your closest relations may be the most willing to pitch in when disaster strikes, says Justin Nabity, a wealth management advisor at Physicians Thrive in Omaha, Nebraska.
 “One way to get the finances you need would be to ask your friends or family for a loan,” Nabity says.

-However, Nabity recommends that you should discuss a doable plan to pay them back.
+However, Nabity recommends that you should discuss a reasonable payback plan.

 “The word ‘loan’ is key here,” Nabity says.
 “Make it clear to them that you intend to pay them back the money in full with interest over a period of time.
 Your loved ones care for you, and more often than not, they would love to help out someone they love whenever they can.
 Just don’t treat the loan like a handout.